kibitan/setup_mac/README.md

       - Schedule: Sunset to Sunrise
     - Advanced
       - Automatically reconnect to any nearby Mac or IPad - enable
+ - Wallpaper
+   - Shuffle All
  - Screen Saver
-   - Desktop
-     - Dynamic
-   - screen saver
+   - Shuffle All
-     - show with clock
-     - Use random screen saver
  - Battery
      - Prevent automatic sleeping when the display is off - enable

 ---